-Banteay Kdei: The Citadel of Chambers
+Banteay Kdei: Angkor's Serene Citadel of Chambers

 Nestled in the heart of the Angkor Archaeological Park, Banteay Kdei offers a peaceful and enchanting alternative to its more famous neighbors.
 Known as the "Citadel of Chambers," this sprawling Buddhist monastery provides the classic "jungle temple" experience but with a fraction of the crowds.

-- Location: Opposite Srah Srang, on the Small Circuit.
+Opposite Srah Srang, on the Small Circuit.

 A Walkthrough of the Citadel